-Figure 3.
-Comparison of requeueing and nonrequeueing with varying delay in today's networks with a high load.
+Figure 11: Comparison of requeueing and non-requeueing with varying delay in today's networks with a high load.

-CDFs for requeueing with and w/o refill as well as CDFs for non-requeueing with delays of 0s, 1s, 5s, 10s, and 100 s in the future network layout.
-Fig. 4 shows the results for the high load scenario.
-Analogous to the results from Fig. 3, non-requeueing is better than the two requeueing variants, but the difference between requeueing and nonrequeueing increased from a factor of two in today's network layout to a factor of ten in the future network layout.
+Let us next investigate the situation in future networks with higher WLAN hotspot density.
+Fig. 12 and Fig. 13 show CDFs for requeueing with and w/o refill as well as CDFs for non-requeueing with delays of 0 s, 1 s, 5 s, 10 s, and 100 s in the future network layout.
+Fig. 12 shows the results for the high load scenario.
+Analogous to the results from Fig. 11, non-requeueing is better than the two requeueing variants, but the difference between requeueing and non-requeueing increased from a factor of two in today's network layout to a factor of ten in the future network layout.
 The higher WLAN density in the future layout has two effects, a higher network capacity and more VHOs.
-The higher available amount of bandwidth leads to an average download time of 82.7 min in the future layout compared to 175.6 min in today's layout for the non-requeueing technique with $\Delta t{\rm MIP} = 1 \, {\rm s.}$ However, the higher number of VHOs in the future layout increases the relative impact of the non-requeueing delay, compared to $\Delta t{\rm MIP} = 0$ s, expressed by larger differences in download times, cf. Tab.
-1.
+The higher available amount of bandwidth leads to an average download time of 82.7 min in the future layout compared to 175.6 min in today's layout for the non-requeueing technique with $\Delta t{\rm MIP} = 1$ s.
+However, the higher number of VHOs in the future layout increases the relative impact of the non-requeueing delay, compared to $\Delta t{\rm MIP} = 0$ s, expressed by larger differences in download times, cf. Tab.
+2.

 Using the requeueing technique, the peer changes its IP address at every VHO.
 Thus, it is often loosing its connections, is removed from being served, and shifted back to the end of the waiting queue.
 Together with frequent VHOs, this technique has to be avoided for an efficient content distribution service in a future network layout.
-Only for unrealistic VHO delays of 100 s, the requeueing and the non-requeueing technique show the same download performance in a high load scenario as can be seen in Fig. 4.
+Only for unrealistic VHO delays of 100 s, the requeueing and the non-requeueing technique show the same download performance in a high load scenario as can be seen in Fig. 12.

-In the following, we focus on the low load scenario in future networks for which Fig. 5 shows the equivalent CDFs as in Fig. 4.
-We can still see a difference in requeueing and non-requeueing as well as the non-requeueing delays even with a low load as opposed to today's network layout, cf. Tab.
-1, since more VHOs occur even in the shorter download times.
+In the following, we focus on the low load scenario in future networks for which Fig. 13 shows the equivalent CDFs as in Fig. 12.
+We can still see a difference in requeueing and nonrequeueing as well as the non-requeueing delays even with a low load as opposed to today's network layout, cf. Tab.
+2, since more VHOs occur even in the shorter download times.
 If the load in the P2P system is low, then downloads take less time which leads to less VHOs occurring during the downloading time.
 In general, the impact of mobility decreases with the load and vice versa.